 And so it might go on; even the seemingly simplest of questions is a minefield in the hands of the inexperienced.

-Many research users are, of course, capable of framing a question correctly but this is something that really should be left to the experts and is worth paying for.
+Many research users are, of course, capable of framing a question correctly however the process is sometimes extensive and often time consuming.
 With questionnaire design it really is a case of “garbage in-garbage out.”

 3. Understanding the answers